 Artspace offers Field Trips and Guided Tours that are adaptable for groups of all ages and abilities!
 On our tours, participants learn about the history of Artspace, explore our rotating exhibitions, and interact with our resident Studio Artists to expand their understanding of the creative process.
 Artspace tour guides and staff are focused on creating inclusive, collaborative discussions and providing participants the opportunity to engage with our exhibitions through sensory elements and gallery interactives.
 After the tour, participants have the opportunity to form deeper connections with what they learned through a hands-on art activity that explores cross curricular projects and diverse media with professional artists.

-We are currently scheduling field trips and guided tours for spring 2022.
+We are currently scheduling field trips and guided tours for now through May 2022.

 Groups we Accommodate

 - School Groups

 - Groups with Sensory Friendly Needs

 - Afterschool Programs

 We require a minimum number of 10 participants for our field trips and guided tours and will accommodate up to a maximum of 60 participants.
 Please note, we do require 1 chaperone per every 10 participants.
 Groups larger than 15 will be split into two groups and alternate between the tour and art activity.